vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

             <p>Variable-length</p>
          </td>
          <td rowspan="2">
-            <p>A sequence of UTF-8 encoding bytes.
-Remember that UTF-8 strings
+            <p>A sequence of UTF-8 encoding bytes.<br>Remember that UTF-8 strings
                can contain multi-byte characters.
 Therefore, number of characters in the string may not equal the number of bytes.
             </p>